Jessie J says ‘cancer has all gone’ after mastectomy

 Sharing a collection of videos and photos from her hospital stint, she sat wearing a hospital gown and told the camera: “I’ve now been at the hospital for six and a half hours, and I’m still waiting to go down to the theatre.”

-In another clip, she shared a video of herself lying in a hospital bed post-surgery as her partner, basketball player Chanan Colman, kissed her forehead.
+In another clip, she shared a video of herself lying in a hospital bed post-surgery as Colman kissed her forehead.
 The next clip showed Cornish crying in distress, telling Colman she was “so sore” while touching her right breast.

 Cornish told followers she wanted to document “the good and hard bits” of her journey, adding: “Grateful to my doctor/surgeon and all the nurses who cared for me, and all my family/friends who came to visit.”